 Artemisia annua, Hyb8001r

 This website provides information about an established variety of Artemisia annua, Hyb8001r.

 The medicinal plant Artemisia annua produces artemisinin, the active ingredient for anti-malaria drugs called Artemisinin Combination Therapies (ACTs).

 Malaria is a major global health problem: there were 219 million new cases of malaria in 2017 and an estimated 435,000 malaria-related deaths.
 The greatest malaria burden is for the African region.

 Centre for Novel Agricultural Products, University of York

 CNAP is a research centre in the Department of Biology.
 Our aim is undertake research that benefits society.
 Read more here.

-The CNAP Artemisia Research Project is directed by Professor Ian Graham and is funded by the Bill & Melinda Gates Foundation.
+The CNAP Artemisia Research Project was directed by Professor Ian Graham and was funded by the Bill & Melinda Gates Foundation.

-Ian Graham, CNAP: "This project demonstrates how world-class, strategic research can be delivered with impact for the benefit of developing countries."
+Ian Graham, CNAP: "This project demonstrated how world-class, strategic research can be delivered with impact for the benefit of developing countries."